How to Write Attractive Rental Listing Descriptions (With Examples)

 Discuss the Neighborhood

-Potential renters want to know how close the property is to their work, family, or local hangouts.
+Potential renters want to know how close the property is to their office, shopping, and places to eat.
 Add information that is specific to your neighborhood.
-Identify a few nearby major roadways in the property listing and briefly list what is nearby.
+Identify the nearby major roadways and briefly list what is nearby.

 Add Included Amenities